chini5ko/100DaysOfCoding/JavaReview/103_Exception_Samples/readme.md

 A unwanted or unexpected event that occurs during a program.
 For example: a file's name does not match with what is on the program.

-## My own review of exeption
+## My own review of exception

-I will use the following source to summarize and review exeption Source of tutorial and code:
+I will use the following source to summarize and review exception Source of tutorial and code:

 - Link: https://www.geeksforgeeks.org/exceptions-in-java/